liuxiaoyu-git/backend_quarkus/docs/JENKINS.md

 NEXUS Password = e9b68dd7-e9dc-4cfe-a554-848bf23a7776
-Nexus password is stored at bin/nexus_password.txt Record this password and change it via web console
+Nexus password is stored at bin/nexus_password.txt Record this password and change it via web console Start build pipeline and deploy to dev project by run start_build_pipeline.sh
-You need to enable anonymous access
-Start build pipeline and deploy to dev project by run start_build_pipeline.sh
 ###########################################################################################
 ```

 ### Setup Nexus
 Login to nexus with user admin.
-Initial password is stored in bin/nexus_password.txt
+Initial password is stored in bin/nexus_password.txt.
+You can disable annonymous access.
+Pipeline use secret with [nexus_settings.xml](..code/../../code/nexus_settings.xml) when build and push image

-  * Nexus password need to be matched with password in [nexus_settings.xml](../code/nexus_settings.xml)
-  * Select enable anonymous access

 ### Create Pipeline